-Today, it stands as one of the most important structure for the shipping world in North American region but St. Lawrence Seaway was not always thought of as something so good, not at least by everyone.
+Today, it stands as one of the most important structures for the shipping world in the North American region but St. Lawrence Seaway was not always thought of as something so good, not at least by everyone.

 History: Since the beginning